 (Yes, he died; but not necessarily of natural causes)

 Anyway, with Overbury out of the way, Frances was finally able to get on with her annulment proceedings.
-During the trial, Frances claimed that she had done her best to be sexually compliant for her husband and that it was entirely his fault they had never consummated their marriage — the annulment was to be on grounds of Devereux’s alleged impotence.
+During the trial, Frances claimed that she had done her best to be sexually compliant for her teen husband Devereaux, and that it was entirely his fault they had never consummated their marriage — the annulment was to be on grounds of Devereux’s alleged impotence.
 This meant that Frances’s virginity was the ultimate evidence, and so she was examined by ten matrons and two midwives to verify whether or not her hymen was intact.
 And she was found to still be a virgin.
 Or I should say, whoever the matrons and midwives examined was still a virgin.
 Because Frances had requested to have her head covered during the examination, for modesty reasons, and it was widely rumoured she had swapped places with a virginal doppelganger.

 But Devereux wasn’t about to agree to an annulment or admit to being impotent, so he got up on the stand to argue that in fact, he was actually super virile and that it was Frances’s fault they had not consummated their marriage.
 As evidence, he explained that he had successfully completed intercourse with other women.
 One of his friends noted that he had once seen Robert with an erection, which proved that he was at least capable of being aroused.
-He claimed that Frances was mean to him, and also sexually unappealing, and emasculated him, which made him unable to perform the act with her.
+Devereaux claimed that Frances was mean to him, and also sexually unappealing, and emasculated him, which made him unable to perform the act with her.
 This trial was the talk of the town, obviously, because it’s amazing gossip.
 It became even more so when the judges began considering if satanism was somehow involved, and they debated sending Robert to Poland for an exorcism.
 Finally, James intervened and did his favourite courtier a solid by granting the annulment.
 Three months later, Frances married Somerset.
 Happy ever after! … Until it wasn’t.
-Because two years after the fact, someone finally noticed that Overbury had not conveniently died “of natural causes”… he’d been murdered by poisoning!!
+Because two years after Overbury’s death, someone finally noticed that he had not conveniently died “of natural causes”… he’d been murdered by poisoning!!

 And so Frances headed back to court, this time on trial for murder with Somerset and four accomplices.
 During the trial, the whole scheme came out.
 What had happened was, Frances had removed the honest and decent Lord Lieutenant of the Tower of London and had him replaced by a man much more morally flexible.
 This man had the incredible name of Gervaise Helwys.
 Her second inside man was Richard Weston, a jailer who apparently was familiar with the murderous possibilities of drugs; he was set up as Overbury’s jail concierge, because even though it was jail, Overbury was rich, and that’s how these things were done.
 A woman named Mrs. Anne Turner also become involved, as the wife of a physician (and part-time brothel owner, which isn’t to do with this but is a great detail) she had access to lots of drugs.
 And, just to be on the safe side, an apothecary named Simon Franklin joined the team.
 The poison that this Ocean’s Eight squad decided upon was sulfiric acid, to be laced into Overbury’s meals and hand-delivered by Weston.

 Many of these details came directly from Frances during the trial, where she pled guilty.
 Somerset, however, claimed innocence.
 James, concerned he might lose his dear friend and also that he himself might somehow found complicit if this didn’t end quickly, encouraged Somerset to change his plea to guilty.
-The King noted that if Somerset did, then James could offer him a pardon and it would all be OK.
-But if Somerset continues to say he was innocent, he could be found guilty by the jury, and put to death.
+The King noted that if Somerset admitted complicity, then James could offer him a pardon and it would all be OK.
+But if Somerset continued to say he was innocent, he could be found guilty by the jury, and put to death.
 Fun fact: guess who one of the jurors was?
 None other than Frances’s recently spurned husband, Robert Devereux!
 And to no one’s surprise, Devereux was eager to sentence both Frances and Somerset to death.
 Honestly, just this detail of him being on the jury elevates this already operatic-scale story to telenovela proportions.